wp-plugins/nextgen-facebook/readme.txt

 = 6.18.0 =

 Minor style change for WordPress 3.8 "flat" design cues, added a 'Plugin Features' metabox, added a 'Check for Wistia Videos' option (enabled by default), fine-tuned loading of Pro addons.

-= 6.17.0 =

-Added support for meta tags and social buttons on BuddyPress pages, added support for social buttons on bbPress single templates, fixed duplicate image detection for gravatar images, added check for SEO plugins to disable the desciption meta tag.